er-hiba/Learn2Code/README.md

 ♡ [Tax_Eligible](https://github.com/er-hiba/Tax_Eligible.git) : is a program that determines tax eligibility based on age and gender.
 ♡ [VAT_Price](https://github.com/er-hiba/VAT_Price.git) : is a program that calculates the total price (with VAT) of a product.
 ♡ [Month_Days](https://github.com/er-hiba/Month_Days.git) : is a program that determines the days in a specified month.
 ♡ [Next_Ten](https://github.com/er-hiba/Next_Ten.git) : is a program that prints the next 10 numbers, starting from the user-input integer.
+♡ [Limited_Harmonic_Sum](https://github.com/er-hiba/Limited_Harmonic_Sum.git) : is a program that calculates the sum of the harmonic series up to the "n-th" term.